ucfnnbx/BurntCaloriesCalculator-MobileApplication/README.md

 <img
 src="https://github.com/ucfnnbx/casa0015-mobile-assessment/blob/main/screenshots/Screenshot_1.png" width="300">
 </p>
-At the HomePage, to start with select a date and click the top-right add button.
+At the HomePage, to start select a date and click the top-right add button.
 It will proceed to the record page.

 <p align="center">
 <img
 src="https://github.com/ucfnnbx/casa0015-mobile-assessment/blob/main/screenshots/Screenshot_2.png" width="300">
 </p>
 At this page, you will need to select you exercise type from a list, and enter exercise time.
 Then click calculate to show the burned calories.

 <p align="center">
 <img